rafaelgoncalvs/react-redux-sample/README.md

 ## Development server

-Run `npm run` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Build